antonsn/remote-fish-feeder/README.md

 ### Questions
-If any questions please comment on video.
+If any questions/feedback please leave in video comments.
 I can also provide image of the raspberry pi OS with everything preinstalled if needed.